kai-pischke/risk/interfaces/internal.md

 ```hs
 invade :: Int -> GameState -> Maybe GameState
 ```
 Invades a country from another with Int number of troops, meaning owner is changed and Int troops are tranferred from the attacking country to the defending country.
 Should be only able to be called in WonBattle MiniPhase.
 Can't invade  with less than the number of attackers left.
 Should move back to a Normal Attack MiniPhase.
 Gives an error if called with a MiniPhase which shouldn't be possible.
+Kicks players out if their last country is invaded.
+Also calculates when winning.

 ```hs
 skipFortify :: GameState -> Maybe GameState
 ```
 Must be during the correct phase.
-Should update phase to Reincorce and call nextTurn.
+Should update phase to Reinforce and call nextTurn.

 ```hs